A workflow is an Environment which instead of managing a single IaC stack, it manages multiple IaC stacks and their respective dependencies.

 Destroy in progress - currently being destroyed.

-Failed - errors were encountered during deployment in at least on sub environment
+Failed - errors were encountered during deployment in at least 1 sub environment

 - Manage your entire infrastructure with complex dependencies between Environments